 Using our audience examples from above (punk rock-loving parents of toddlers, fitness gurus who teach spinning, and farmers who grow hothouse tomatoes), let’s take a look at a few resources for identifying real time trends that can be made into niche-optimized merch.

 The easiest method, of course, is to perform a simple Google Images search, refined to return only recent results.
 In this case, I set the date range to be the past year, but if I was searching in a niche that had a higher volume of activity, I could change this parameter to be from the past week or even less.

-Plenty of great visual ideas here that you can use as springboards for your own creative concepts.
+Plenty of great ideas here that you can use as springboards for your own creative concepts and visual merchandising.